In this article I discuss some general principles in helping students with their multiplication tables:

 Math Mammoth Tour

 Confused about the different options?
-Take a 7-day virtual email tour around Math Mammoth!
-You'll receive:A package of over 300 free worksheets and sample pages; 7 individual emails on 7 subsequent days that answer the most commonly asked questions, including "What is the difference between all these different-colored series?"
-My math newsletter (see archives).
+Take a virtual email tour around Math Mammoth!
+You'll receive:An initial email to download your GIFT of over 400 free worksheets and sample pages from my books.
+Six other "TOURSTOP" emails that explain the important things and commonly asked questions concerning Math Mammoth curriculum.
+(Find out the differences between all these different-colored series!)